bretth/woven/docs/commands.rst

 *options*

-The ``--overwrite`` option will remove and re-deploy the entire project.
+The ``--overwrite`` option will remove and re-deploy the entire project for that version.
+By default deploy will never overwrite an existing version of your project.

 *South migration options*